Zines!

 A Zine is a small press publication, rarely to be found in a shop, but quite a thing to behold all the same.
-Each one has 16 pages or so, and is full of cartoons about my growing up in Ulster.
-They are not a money-spinner by any means – but more of a think-and-wonder output in the soul-scraping search for my own identity.
+Each one has 16 pages or so, and is full of cartoons about growing up in Ulster.
+They are a think-and-wonder creation in the soul-scraping search for my own identity.

 Cartoons

-Here’s a sample of the cartoons contained in these Zines.
-They were created as part of a curious and cathartic process of unpicking my Ulster heritage.
-If you have an interest in Ulster, they might well be interesting to you too.
+Here’s a few of the cartoons featured in these Zines.
+They were created as part of a curious and cathartic process of exploring an Ulster heritage.

 • It’s all Japanese to me